NeriLancioni/LDSwitcher/README.md

 # LDSwitcher
-Automatically switches Windows 10 light/dark mode and wallpaper (optional) according to time.
+Automatically switches Windows 10 and 11 light/dark mode and wallpaper (optional) according to time.

 ## How to use
-Run this script as a regular user (no elevation needed), select light and dark mode start time, select task bar behaviour, select wallpapers (optional) done!
+Run this script as a regular user (no elevation needed), select light and dark mode start time, select task bar behaviour, select wallpapers (optional), done!
 If you want to uninstall LDSwitcher, just run the same script!
 If you want to modify your settings, run the same script again!
 Additionaly you can drag and drop any .bat or .cmd file to this script to use it as an add-on.